levicowan-noaa/ibtracs/README.md

 # Python IBTrACS API

 A Python interface to the IBTrACS tropical cyclone best track dataset.
+Only 6-hourly synoptic times are included.
+The WMO-sanctioned agency is used for each basin.
+Note that for the Atlantic and eastern Pacific, this data is the same as HURDAT.

 ## Dependencies
 - Numpy >= 1.7